legend-crypt/Amalitech-Video-App/README.md

 ### Admin Features:
 1. **Video Management:**
-   - Admins can upload videos with a title and description.
+   - Admins can upload videos with a title, description and thumbnail.

 ### Video Page:
 1. **Video Display:**